rahul2512/cgNA_plus/README.md

 			  of this woring directory.
 4. Examples		: This file contains two sample sequences and all the outputs.
 One can use this example as a template for further use.

+The python package is primarily developed by Rahul Sharma (rs25.iitr@gmail.com) with help from Alessandro patelli.

 # cgNA_plus
 # Creating cgNA object